How to Say "No"

 Disagreement can also arise over process issues—where to meet, who should take part, and what the agenda entails.
 A counterpart may propose (or demand) something impractical or detrimental to your interests.
 Again, there are alternatives to a flat no. You can make a counterproposal, of course, or you can adapt a precept from improv theater: always agree—never negate.
 A blunt contradiction stops the action onstage.
 If the players can’t agree on who they are and where they are situated, they certainly can’t figure out where to go next.

 Disagreement is natural in negotiation, of course.
 If there were utter agreement, there would be no need to be at the bargaining table in the first place.
-Nevertheless it’s sometimes possible to dial back on the negativity, by saying “yes and . . .” rather than “no.” The words that follow can be an elaboration that gobbles up much of the original proposal.
-For example, if Blue’s agenda only includes issues A and B, Orange could say, “Yes and let’s be sure to address issues C and D, as that would help us generate some more creative solutions.”
+Nevertheless, it’s sometimes possible to dial back on the negativity, by saying “yes and . . .” rather than “no.” The words that follow can be an elaboration that gobbles up much of the original proposal.
+For example, if Kim’s agenda only includes issues A and B, Chris could say, “Yes and let’s be sure to address issues C and D, as that would help us generate some more creative solutions.”

-On occasion, you may feel compelled to say no to another party’s behavior if they have been demeaning, hostile, or accusatory.
-If you don’t speak up or take action, they may have little motivation to change their conduct.
-And if they don’t, your prospects for a favorable outcome may whither.
-If that’s the case, you may be glad that you saved at least one of your firm-no cards.
+On occasion, you may feel compelled to say no sharply to another party’s behavior if they have been demeaning, hostile, or accusatory.
+If you don’t speak up, they’ll have little motivation to become more respectful and reasonable.
+In such cases you may be glad that you saved at least one of your firm-no cards.

 How to Say No and Still Get to Yes